Moral exclusion: Solutions and prevention

 Dissent is a valuable tool for social change.
 Choosing not to speak against discriminatory, prejudicial, and marginalizing customs, normalizes and recreates them.
 Speaking out against inappropriate actions can change them; this can take many forms.
 For example, telling a friend when language or actions are objectionable because they contribute to the marginalization of others is a simple action with potential larger consequence, although difficult to enact.
 Participating in more structured forms of dissent may be easier to participate in.
 Thirteen types of activism described by Roland Watson in 2005 are detailed by @lissnup (Anita Hunt) on her blog, with links to Twitter.
-Traditional forms of activism include marches, sit-ins, and occupations; such as, the recent Occupy Wall Street movement.
+Traditional forms of activism include marches, sit-ins, and occupations; such as the then-recent Occupy Wall Street movement.
 Less traditional forms of activism are becoming more popular.
 Social media is increasingly used as a tool to propel activism.
 Music has always been a public forum with the ability to drastically alter culture and carry messages of dissent.

 Consequently, when moral exclusion is seen as a human capacity it logically follows that all humans also have the capacity to limit its consequences.
-As Opotow et al. suggested in 2005, Moral Exclusion Theory can be coupled with peace education to better understand conflict between groups that lead to extreme situations such as genocide, and also shift to educating about the importance of an inclusionary focus for groups and individuals.
+As Opotow et al. suggested in 2005, Moral Exclusion Theory can be coupled with peace education to better understand conflict between groups that lead to extreme situations such as genocide and also shift to educating about the importance of an inclusionary focus for groups and individuals.